victorths/conduit/conduit/doc/source/docs/db/connecting.md

 # Connecting to a Database from Conduit

-The purpose of this document is to guide you through creating a new PostgreSQL database and setting up an Conduit application that connects to it.
+The purpose of this document is to guide you through creating a new PostgreSQL database and setting up a Conduit application that connects to it.

 ## Creating a Database